Welcome, friends and loved ones, to what is going to be the most detailed discussion I have ever produced. And that’s saying something.

 If you visit their Everyday page, you’ll see all the casual/natural fabric options, such as cotton, viscose, and modal, along with a description for each, as well as a cotton/viscose blend (called the Ultra Tri-Blend), which should give you some of the comfort of viscose, but without loosening up quite as much over the course of a day as pure viscose would.
 The one option that’s out of place is the Fuse, which is made of polyester, and I don’t know why it’s on this page.

-If you head over to their Performance page, you’ll see all the synthetic options (with the exception of the Fuse), along with a description for each, and also a merino wool option called the Black Sheep, which is great.
+If you head over to their Performance page, you’ll see all the synthetic options (with the exception of the Fuse), along with a description for each, and also a merino wool option called the Black Sheep, which is good, but loosens up too quickly for me to love.
 I also tried the Quest 2.0, which was the most normal-looking of the synthetic options they have available, and is super light, meshy, breathable, quick drying, and great for anything athletic or travel-related (though it’s not a compression fit, so look elsewhere if that’s what you need).

 Saxx competes directly with two other brands that offer an incredibly similar immobilization strategy; MyPakage, and 2undr.
 But Saxx’s immobilization panels are dual vertical walls, while the others form a single, U-shaped panel in front: